 Out of all the Toronto yarn stores, Ewe Knit is the most walkable for us.
 Ewe Knit is just blocks from the Bloor-Danforth subway line (Ossington Station) and just a short walk from where we live.
 They used to be housed in a brick Victorian house that was a warren of rooms in Mirvish Village, but their new location is in a storefront on busy Bloor St.

 They carry many nice yarns at various price points (no acrylic), as well as many pattern books, pamphlets, and magazines.
 Numerous, gorgeous samples are laid out all over the shop, and they do a good job of inspiring the browsing shopper with new projects.
 Ewe Knit also carries a full spectrum of embroidery threads as well as sewing supplies with indie patterns, quilting cotton fabric, Liberty fabric, embroidery and sewing and knitting kits.
-They also run classes on weaving, knitting.
+They also run classes on weaving, knitting, yarn-dyeing, and crocheting.

 832 Bloor St W, Toronto, ON M6G 1M2